 The machine for making labels like the Lacoste crocodile is actually the most expensive machine at the İskur factory - it is a fine sewing machine for 30.000€.

-Karamanmaraş is south east of Turkey, not far from the Syrian border and belongs to one of the regions, which get governmental support.
-Clothes production in Karhamanmaraş is about 20% cheaper then İstanbul.
+Karamanmaraş is south east of Turkey, not far from the Syrian border and belongs to one of the regions, which gets governmental support.
+Clothing production in Karhamanmaraş is about 20% cheaper than İstanbul.
 30-45% of the working costs are paid back to the factories, same with the used energy and electricity costs where 15% will be paid back to the factories.
 Still location matters.
 Istanbul is located close to Europe and has a harbor.
-Lacoste production market is based with 50% in Istanbul and uses places like Karhamanmaraş to outsource resources.
+Lacoste’s production market is based with 50% in Istanbul and uses places like Karhamanmaraş to outsource resources.

-So but what is production price and what's selling price?
+So but what is the production price and what's the selling price?

 For example one shirt of S.Oliver is produced for 2€ at İskur and sold for 16€ by S.Oliver.

-But the price on the Label becomes less and less the price with which is calculated in business concepts - most of the clothes are sold in discounts with up to 70% and the rest is going to outlet centers, where mostly the pieces of more unpopular sizes land.
+But the price on the label becomes less and less the price with which is calculated in business concepts - most of the clothes are sold discounted up to 70% and the rest is going to outlet centers, where mostly the pieces of more unpopular sizes land.

-So if you look at mass production in general it is less about the price (which seems a changeable number in matter of time) it is more about time.
-The time a piece needs no get produced sets the most pressure for anyone working in the value chain of Fast Fashion.
-To me it seems as if you really want to bring money to the person who sew your clothes, then you have to pay that person him/herself.
+So if you look at mass production in general, it is less about the price (which seems a changeable number in matter of time) it is more about time.
+The time a piece needs to get produced sets the most pressure for anyone working in the value chain of Fast Fashion.
+To me it seems that if you really want to bring money to the person who sews your clothes, then you have to pay that person him/herself.